3rekse/makecode-omarillo-logo-lesson2-advanced/README.md

 ## Step 3
 ** Follow Along**

 To move the **Turtle Objects** you will use the ⇢``myTurtle move forward 25 steps``⇠ block and place it inside the ⇢``on start``⇠ block after the previous blocks.
+You will need to change the variable name to refer to the variables you created previously.
 Make the "duck" move forward and the "apple" move backwards.
 ```blocks
 let myDuck = turtle.fromSprite(sprites.create(img`
     . . . . . . . . . . b 5 b . . .